lassence/lassence/README.md

 ### Bonjour! 👋

 I'm a data scientist with background in digital media advertising, grown in several agencies and at Google.
-Entrepreneurial-minded, I like to dive deep and solve problems.

 Check out some of my work:
 - [💼 Workbook: professional projects](https://github.com/lassence/portfolio#-workbook-professional-projects)